martinrotter/qt-minimalistic-builds/README.md

 This projects aims to provide only x64 variant of Qt5 library and its dependencies.
 Both release and debug builds are provided.

-All original licenses of all used components (Qt, qtbinpatcher, MinGW-w64, OpenSSL, MSVC) are respected!!!
+**All original licenses of all used components (Qt, qtbinpatcher, MinGW-w64, OpenSSL, MSVC) are respected!!!
 Unmodified source code of Qt is used and the license of produced Qt binaries is the same as license used in original OSS Qt libraries.
+The build phase of these prebuilt binaries is reproducible, see repository files for build scripts.**

+**Used OpenSSL is taken from [here](https://www.npcglib.org/~stathis/blog/precompiled-openssl/).**

-**You can support me on [Liberapay](https://liberapay.com/martinrotter).**
+**You can support me on [Liberapay](https://liberapay.com/martinrotter).
+You use this stuff on your own risk.**

 ## How this differs from official Qt Windows binaries?
 Well, there are some differences: